 What area does it cover and why?

-Memorial Drive Atlanta covers the roadway and surrounding properties along 5.5 miles of Memorial Drive from Capitol Avenue in the west to the Atlanta city limit at Candler Road to the east.
+Memorial Drive Corridor covers the roadway and surrounding properties along 5.5 miles of Memorial Drive from Capitol Avenue in the west to the Atlanta city limit at Candler Road to the east.
 Most of the adjacent communities are in the City of Atlanta, with a small portion of unincorporated DeKalb County.
 To the west, the segment in South Downtown was excluded because it is already part of the Atlanta Downtown Improvement District.
 To the east, there is a clear difference in the right-of-way, roadway design, land uses, and other issues when Memorial Drive enters the City of Atlanta from unincorporated DeKalb County.
-Memorial Drive Atlanta was formed to address these issues.
+Memorial Drive Corridor was formed to address these issues.

 Who is involved?